 The College's Security Department does not provide law enforcement service off-campus.
 Criminal activity off campus is monitored and recorded by the Connecticut State Police, Bridgeport and Milford Police Departments.
+HCC does not have officially recognized student organizations that control facilities outside of the HCC core campus, therefore local PD is not used to monitor and record criminal activity for non-campus locations of student organizations.
 Student Affairs and College Security enjoy a close working relationship with the Connecticut State Police, Bridgeport and Milford Police Departments when violations of federal, state or local laws are reported.
 This cooperative team approach addresses situations as they arise as well as future concerns.
 Crime statistics from the various off campus sites are gathered yearly and included in the campus crime statistics portion of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics.